The Last Time

 The last time I watched the Oscars, Avatar didn't win.

 I couldn't believe it.
 Here was the top movie of the year.
-A movie everyone was talking about, but it didn't win.
+A movie that had move viewers than any before.
+A movie everyone was talking about.
+But it didn't win.

 I haven't watched the Emmys for even longer.